thewrath/smart-container/README.md

   }
 }
 ```
-You can access of an object property like that :
+If the property is an object, you can access of the object property like that :
 ```js
 '%person.firstName%'
 ```